News

 Have you been taking painkillers for more than several months?
 Pain is one of the most common complaints we see and manage.
 People are often resigned to the fact that they should try to tolerate it, or accept that medication they have been prescribed long term is the only option.
-This month there was a […]
+New NICE Guidelines for […]

 Mind the shoulder this gardening season